 The junior high kids cheer.
 The boy who started it all sits there with a smug look at what he instigated.

 The step dancing goes well.
 Jack quickly learns how to turn tap dancing skill into Irish step.
 I remain left-footed, exasperating my 14-year-old partner.
 I improve a little bit but soon have rotating partners.
 The girls don’t have much patience with me.
 The security guards are celebrating at the side, with a hidden whiskey bottle making frequent appearances.
-Minehan and I go over to join them, but the mystery bottle doesn’t reappear.
-We’re suppressing their celebration.
+Minehan and I go over to join them, but the mystery bottle fails to appear.
+We are suppressing their celebration.
 The two of us go up to the Ritz’ roof, reliving earlier nights up there.

 He punches me lightly on the arm, “You know how to rile us up,” he admits.